Strawberry Raisin Walnut Rugelach Cookie Recipe

 Tried This Rugelach Cookie Recipe?
 Please Rate It

 Prep Time: I've never timed it

-Serves: Depends on what size you make them
+Yield: Depends on what size you cut the triangles of dough

 - FOR THE DOUGH:

 - 2 sticks softened butter (my grandmother used margarine)